 - Situation (S)

 - What did you do and how?
 (A)ction

-- Results achieved (R)
+- Results Achieved (R)

-- Lessons learned (L)
+- Lessons Learned (L)

-Based on any one Situation, there can be several Actions, Results and Lessons learned.
+Based on 1 situation, there can be several actions, results and lessons learned.

 So, for example in the People section:

 We had a situation (S), where we were receiving an unacceptably high number of customer complaints, which were not being dealt with fast enough - leading to further complaints.
 A customer survey and feedback along the lines of "the right hand does not seem to know what the left hand is doing" and "I kept getting passed from one department to another but no one would take responsibility" helped us to conclude that most people were still working in siloed departments and not collaborating to serve our customers better.